 For this portion of the test, you will speak on tape in response to an assignment presented in your test booklet.
-You must respond to the assignment in Japanese.
+You must respond to the assignment in the target language.
 You will read the assignment in your test booklet and have two minutes to consider your response, then two minutes to speak.